Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimization for Networks with Equitable Partitions

-\so{Bipartite networks, instead, can be used to understand the spreading of sexually transmitted diseases, in which the population is naturally divided in males and females and the disease can only be transmitted between nodes of different kinds.
-Bipartite networks can also represent the spreading of diseases in hospitals, in which one type of node accounts for (isolated) patients and the other type for caregivers, or some vector-borne diseases, such as malaria, in which the transmission can only take place between the vectors and the hosts \cite{PietSurvey}}.
+\stef{Such kind of} \fdpe{configuration is suitable for a network that is, e.g., bipartite (where each node, e.g., represents a full-meshed community), or for an interconnected stars network, i.e., a network obtained by interconnecting star graphs by linking stars' central nodes (see Fig~\ref{fig:fig11}b).} Let us note that the Barab{\'a}si-Albert graph model \cite{barabasi1999}, that captures the power-law degree distribution often seen (or approximately seen) in real-world networks, can be regarded as a set of hubs with star graph features \cite{Li2012}.
+Bipartite networks, instead, can be used to understand the spreading of sexually transmitted diseases, in which the population is naturally divided into males and females and the disease can only be transmitted between nodes of different kinds.
+Bipartite networks can also represent the spreading of diseases in hospitals, in which one type of node accounts for (isolated) patients and the other type for caregivers, or some vector-borne diseases, such as malaria, in which the transmission can only take place between the vectors and the hosts~\cite{PietSurvey}.